jashkenas/ruby-processing/CONTRIBUTING.md

 * by reporting bugs
 * by suggesting new features
-* by writing or editing documentation
+* by writing or editing documentation (expert Windows users could help write install instructions)
 * by contributing examples
 * by refactoring examples to be more rubyfied
 * by closing [issues][]